 Employees are not allowed to leave their job assignment during duty hours without the express permission of their immediate supervisor.
 03.1332/03.2332

+Moment of Silence or Reflection

+At the commencement of the first class of each day, a moment of silence or reflection shall occur.
+Guidelines are listed in policy 08.1351.

+Student Telecommunication Devices

+While on school property or while attending school-sponsored or school-related activities, whether on or off school property, students shall be permitted to possess personal telecommunications devices and other related electronic devices.
+Students are prohibited from using a personal telecommunication device during instructional time, except during an emergency, if directed to do so by a teacher for an instructional purpose, or if authorized by a teacher.
+Students shall not access social media unless authorized to do so by a teacher for an instructional purpose.
+09.4261

 Supervision Responsibilities

 While at school or during school-related or school-sponsored activities, students must be under the supervision of a qualified adult.
 All District employees are required to assist in providing appropriate supervision and correction of student behavior.
 09.221